-Understanding the responsiveness of economic activity to changes in monetary policy variables is crucial for designing a successful monetary policy.
+Understanding the responsiveness of economic activities to changes in monetary policy variables is crucial for designing a successful monetary policy.
 While monetary policy instruments, such as money supply and interest rates, affect real variables such as growth and unemployment through various transmission mechanisms, they also affect the dynamics of economic sectors.
 In the construction sector, where output is more volatile than other components of national output, monetary policy measures affect both the demand and supply sides of the sector.

-Economic growth is an important driver of demand for construction output, but other factors such as the availability of funds and the cost of borrowing affect supply-side behaviour.
-Figure 13 reveals the variation in money supply, CBRT overnight interest rates, and construction output over time in real terms.
+Economic growth is an important driver of demand for construction output, but other factors, such as the availability of funds and the cost of borrowing, affect supply-side behaviour.
+Figure 13 reveals the variation in money supply, CBRT overnight interest rates and construction output over time in real terms.

 Figure 13.
-The construction output, money supply, and the CBRT overnight rates.
+The construction output, money supply and the CBRT overnight rates

-It is evident that in the late 1990s and early 2000s, money supply and construction output were relatively low in real terms due to the effects of high interest rates.
-After the economic crisis of 2001, interest rates fell significantly and the levels of money supply and production began to rise.
+It was evident that in the late 1990s and early 2000s, money supply and construction output were relatively low in real terms due to the effects of high-interest rates.
+After the economic crisis of 2001, interest rates fell significantly, and the levels of money supply and production began to rise.
 The trend in money supply and construction output followed a similar pattern after the 2001 crisis until 2019, except for a sharp decline in construction output in 2009 due to the impact of the 2008 global financial crisis.
-A similar pattern was observed for Hong Kong by Tse and Raftery (2001).
-In 2018, the level of money supply fell due to the rapid depreciation of the Turkish lira and the rise in interest rates; in the same year, the level of construction output also entered a downward trend.
-In the following years, as a result of the rising inflation rate and the depreciation of the Turkish lira, the money supply began to recover and reached a new peak in 2020 when the quantitative easing policy was introduced in 2019 to reduce the negative effects of COVID-19.
+A similar pattern was observed in Hong Kong by Tse and Raftery (2001).
+In 2018, the level of money supply fell due to the rapid depreciation of the TRY and the rise in interest rates; in the same year, the level of construction output also entered a downward trend.
+In the following years, due to the rising inflation rate and the depreciation of the TRY, the money supply began to recover and reached a new peak in 2020 when the quantitative easing policy was introduced in 2019 to reduce the negative effects of the COVID-19 pandemic.

-Further, regulatory changes to the active ratio force banks to lend.
-This monetary policy action leads to an increase in both mortgage sales and house prices, which helps the housing sector to clear its inventories.
-However, the level of construction output continues to suffer and fall in real terms, which is in contrast to the previous correlation with money supply.
-The unbearable inflation rate and the record low level of the Turkish lira at the end of 2020 forced the economic administration to abandon the loose monetary policy.
-Although a quantitative easing policy stimulates housing demand, it worsens price stability and forces the economy to cope with a higher inflation rate for a longer period of time.
+Further, regulatory changes to the active ratio forced banks to lend.
+This monetary policy action led to an increase in both mortgage sales and house prices, which helped the housing sector to clear its inventories.
+However, the level of construction output continued to suffer and fall in real terms, which was in contrast to the previous correlation with money supply.
+The inflation rate and the record low level of the TRY at the end of 2020 forced the economic administration to abandon the loose monetary policy.
+Although a quantitative easing policy stimulated housing demand, it worsened price stability and forced the economy to cope with a higher inflation rate for a longer period of time.
 In addition, the repayment of these mortgage loans in the future could become a contentious issue, as the real income level of households has fallen and the unemployment rate has risen due to the global recession.

-4.7.
-Construction Loans, Plans Approved, and Construction Output
+Construction Loans, Plans Approved and Construction Output